 - There is a car part at the end of the access trail.

 - The formation is between the beaches of Oneloa Bay and D.T.
 Fleming.
 From the Lower Honoapiilani Rd, follow the access trail.

 Love this?
-Explore the entire list of things to do in Kapalua before you plan your trip.
+Explore the entire list of places to visit in Kapalua before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Kapalua and book an accommodation of your choice.

 95% of people who visit Kapalua include Dragon's Teeth in their plan